Mixolyde/coUclient/README.md

 site on Trello for the current roadmap.

 ##Project Layout##
-main.dart serves as the main game loop.
+`lib/src/main.dart` serves as the main game loop.
 This class controls all functions within the game.
-Dart classes and functions are in the `lib/src` folder.
+Other classes and functions are in the `lib/src` folder.
 Images, CSS and other web resources are in `web/assets`.
 More development documentation is in the `doc` folder.